Protect Yourself from Recalled Products

 Recalls protect the public from products that may cause illness or injuries.
 A government agency or manufacturer will alert the public to take specific actions.

 Some recalls ban the sale of an item and instruct you to throw away the product.
 Other recalls ask you to return the item for replacement or repair.
 The seller will replace the defective part to reduce the danger of using the product.
 Commonly recalled products include:

-Before you buy a product, especially a used or secondhand one, be sure to check that the manufacturer has not recalled it.
-If you are buying a product for a child, such as toys, clothing, cribs, and costume jewelry, be especially careful.
+Before you buy a product, especially for a child, find out if the manufacturer has recalled it.
 Visit these websites to find the latest on safety recalls:

-- Recalls.gov lists government-initiated recalls from federal agencies.
-You can sign up for free e-mail notifications on recalls.
+- Recalls.gov lists recalls from federal agencies.
+Sign up for free email notifications on recalls.

-- Safercar.gov publishes safety information on vehicles and equipment such as children's car seats.
+- NHTSA.gov publishes safety information on vehicles and equipment, such as children's car seats.

-- FSIS.USDA.gov lists recalls that involve meat, sausage, poultry, and processed egg products.
+- FSIS.USDA.gov lists meat, sausage, poultry, and processed egg product recalls.

-- FDA.gov lists recalls that involve food (non-meat products; fruits; vegetables; seafood; shelled eggs; infant formulas), medicines, medical devices, cosmetics, biologics, radiation emitting products, veterinary drugs, and pet food.
+- FDA.gov lists food recalls (non-meat products, fruits, vegetables, seafood, shelled eggs, and infant formulas), medicines, medical devices, cosmetics, biologics, radiation-emitting products, veterinary drugs, and pet food.

-- SaferProducts.gov allows you to report incidents and safety concerns with consumer products, and search for incidents reported by other consumers.
+SaferProducts.gov allows you to report incidents and safety concerns with consumer products.
+You can also read about incidents reported by other people.